Trippixyz/CLMS/README.md

 ## Requirements
 * NET 5.0
-* Syroot.BinaryData v2.0.2
+* Syroot.BinaryData v2.0.1

 ## Setting up
-Install the required Syroot.BinaryData version using this:
+If it doesnt automatically install the required Syroot.BinaryData version using this:
-`install-Package -version 2.0.2 Syroot.IO.BinaryData`
+`install-Package -version 2.0.1 Syroot.IO.BinaryData`

 ## Features